World Cup Series – Another big breeze day at Enoshima

 With only the two RS:X fleets and the Finn fleet able to race in Wednesday’s 30 knot gusts, an additional race has been added to each fleets schedule to catch up on races lost over the previous two days.

 In the Radial class Alison Young (4,12,1) used her favoured conditions to recover from 30th to 5th place overall.
+Hannah Snellgrove (10,4,17) also moved up, from 25th to 8th place overall.

+Alison Young, “We had a bit more breeze today so we managed to get three races in which was nice.
+To be honest though I feel like I’m running on fumes and fairy dust so it’s quite hard work.”

 Overall Radial leader is now Emma Plasschaert BEL with 26 points, second is Anne-Marie Rindom DEN with 28 points and third Manami Doi of Japan.